trevordbunch/cis411_lab3_uiux/labreports/LAB_ricardoianpadilla.md

 ![image.](/linkedinUXimages/11.png)
 Clicking Skip
 ![image.](/linkedinUXimages/12.png)
-Clicking Skip
+Clicking Skip(Clicking skip for the third time shows that there are things being put into the create an account process that are not needed.
+This in my opion is a waste of the users time.
+Although the waste of time is small it is annoying in some cases.)
 ![image.](/linkedinUXimages/13.png)
-Clicking Skip
+Clicking Skip(Fourth time!!)
 ![image.](/linkedinUXimages/14.png)
 Clicking next.
 ![image.](/linkedinUXimages/15.png)
-Clicking finish.
+Clicking finish(I understand they want to make the user aware of there features but making apart of the sign up process is timely it should be optional to save the users time).
 ![image.](/linkedinUXimages/16.png)
-Clicking me then View profile.
+Clicking me then View profile( profile was easy to find).
 ![image.](/linkedinUXimages/17.png)
-Clicking add profile section.
+Clicking add profile section(because ive used linked in before i knew where to find the add skills but to a new user it would take roughly a minute or less to find).
 ![image.](/linkedinUXimages/18.png)
 Clicking skill
 ![image.](/linkedinUXimages/19.png)
-adding project management as a skill
+Adding project management as a skill
 ![image.](/linkedinUXimages/20.png)
-clicking save
+Clicking save
 ![image.](/linkedinUXimages/21.png)
-Clicking jobs
+Clicking jobs(which is easy to find)
 ![image.](/linkedinUXimages/22.png)
 Clicking search jobs
 ![image.](/linkedinUXimages/23.png)